Office Closure Information

 - Outreach for compliance necessary to protect public health

-- Contacting by phone in order to support and educate on COVID-19 orders and new requirements
+- Support and education on COVID-19 orders and new requirements

 Animal Services is providing only priority services at this time.
 Specifically: